• Skip to main content

 For the cobbler filling

-• 6 cups berries thawed if frozen
+• 6 cups mixed berries thawed if frozen

-• 3 tablespoons white sugar
+• 3 tablespoons granulated white sugar

-• 1 teaspoon lemon juice
+• 1 teaspoon fresh lemon juice from 1 small lemon

 • 1 teaspoon vanilla extract